vladimirlojanica/ideas/README.md

 A representation dictates what something is and what you can do with it.
 A PNG file, a JSON document, C source code or a HTML file are accepted as inputs by different applications and operations.
 How do we know that that applications are interoperable and compatible?
 Representations can be inferred by the tests that they pass.
 This is similar to a type inferring programming language: we can build tests that represent high level qualities about applications and data formats.
 These are some high level examples that reason about the outputs or characteristics of programs or representations:

- * An sort algorithm that is stable or unstable.
+ * A sort algorithm that is stable or unstable.
  * Benchmarks to estimate space and time complexity. ([similar to cost aware computing](cost-aware-computing))
  * A library that accepts files at different levels of compliance.